The Buzz

 By: Editorial Team

 Electric vehicles (EVs) are steadily making their way onto more and more roads nationwide.
-As of 2023, the US is the third-largest EV market, and EVs are projected to account for almost 30% of new cars sold in the US by 2032.
+As of 2023, the United States is the third-largest electric vehicle (EV) market, and EVs are projected to account for nearly 30% of new cars sold in the US by 2032.

 Those drivers will need to charge their new cars, and they—and the businesses they frequent—are looking to electrical experts like you to play a crucial role in helping them do just that.

-Over the next several years, hundreds of millions of dollars in infrastructure upgrades are needed to support electric vehicle charging, and the EV charger station is just one piece of it!
+Over the next several years, hundreds of millions of dollars will be needed for infrastructure upgrades to support electric vehicle charging, and the EV charger station is just one part of it!

 If you’re still unsure why an electrical contractor should bother with EV charging projects, read on: